TechAtNYU/after-hours/how-to.md

 We used to order from Pizza Mercato under Bob's tenure, but it was expensive.
 Other ideas such as polling for food before After Hours were time-consuming and cost prohibitive.

 We are working to get more funds through Collab Fund since we now co-sponsor with ACM.
 Once this happens, we can revise our food policy.

+### Meeting People - The Brenton Method

+The Brenton Method (TM) is a way of meeting people and fostering relationships designed for the social inadept and introverted members of our community.
+The Brenton Method is a three step approach.

+1. Meet someone
+    - learn their name and at least two things about them
+    - talk about yourself a little to ease any tension
+2. Get someone else attached to your conversational unit
+    - ask someone standing nearby what their name is, attracting them to the unit
+    - find someone and bring them to the unit
+    - in times of peril, find another eboard member and have them strengthen the unit
+3. Introduce personB to personA
+    - it can be as simple as sharing their names
+    - sometimes you have to help them and ask some vague group-y questions to get the conversation to flow
+    - don't talk about yourself any more unless they ask you something

+If everything is done correctly, you should have done a minimal amount of talking but now have two strangers who know each other at least enough to point them out in a crowd.